Jan 12, 2021 09:50 AM EST

 Learn How to Manage Your Finances

 Learning how to stay positive in life often comes down to avoiding financial stress.
 As a college student, you're not going to be pulling in a large income.
 If you're fortunate, your parents may give you a monthly allowance to help you get by.
+Or perhaps, you may have been qualified for a scholarship grant in which you don't need to pay for your tuition fees and other miscellaneous expenses.

 Stay in Touch With Friends and Family Back Home